 For single copies of standard or duplexed Letter (8.5x11), Legal (8.5x14) or Tabloid (11" x 17") color printing, we have a Canon ImageRunner Advance C5035.
 This printer uses a single-pass CMYK system.
 We don't allow private paper stock or transparencies in the Laser, since we've had too many problems with their printing.
 Those wishing to produce flyers or who need multiple copies should consult with Office Services or an external resource.

 We support scanning of slides and flat media up to 12"x18" with Epson flat-bed scanners.
-We have two large flat-bed scanners: an Epson Expression 10000XL, which is capable of scanning transparancies, and an Epson Expression 1640XL.
-We also have two smaller Epson Perfection V500 flat-bed scanners, which are both capable of scanning transparencies.
+We have a larger flat-bed scanner an Epson Expression 10000XL, which is capable of scanning transparancies, including slides and 35mm or medium format film.
+We also have two smaller Epson Perfection V500 flat-bed scanners, which are both capable of scanning transparencies, slides and 35mm film strips.
 For those needing a document feeder for their scans, our Canon ImageRunner doubles as a quality scanner that can scan, and send you a PDF of the scanned document via e-mail.

-Our 35mm slide/film strip scanners include the Nikon SuperCoolScan 4000ED, with the ability to scan slides individually or with a batch processing attachment, and a Nikon SuperCoolScan 9000 medium format film scanner to handle the work of photography students.
+Our 35mm slide/film strip scanners include a Nikon SuperCoolScan 9000 medium format film scanner to handle the work of photography students.
 The Epson 10000XL and two V500's can handle slides reasonably well too, particularly the 10000XL in larger batches.